Bioconductor/BBS/README.md

 #### push

-Finally the *push* script uses *rsync* to copy the internal repository to our web site, which is where users go when they install a package via `biocLite()`.
+Finally the *push* script uses *rsync* to copy the internal repository to our web site, which is where users go when they install a package via `BiocManager::install()`.